TimHillier/MusicClassifier/README.md

 Run the code
 ```
-python Main.py <Path/To/.wavs> <Path/To/.arff>
+python Main.py <Path/To/.arff>
 ```

 #Regarding the .arff file

-To generate a .arff file I used "Marsyas" to get the Mel-frequency cepstral coeffcients in a .arff file.
+To generate a .arff file I used [Marsyas](http://marsyas.info/) to get the Mel-frequency cepstral coeffcients in a .arff file, in a single vector.

 #Improvements
-1. Better Output.
-Make the output more clear and more informative.
-Maybe what the incorrect songs are classified as.

 # Trouble Shooting